6LoWPAN Range

 Sense & Communicate

-To have something be part of the Internet of Things, we must follow a few steps.
+To have something participate in the Internet of Things, we must follow a few steps.
 At a fundamental level, we have intelligent objects that can “sense and communicate.”
 These objects must then be able to interact and collaborate with other things on the Internet.

 These things or smart objects comprise a physical entity and a digital function.
 The physicals include sensory capabilities to measure temperature, vibration, and pollution data.